We've independently reviewed this article to make sure it's as accurate as we can make it.

 If All Else Fails

 To defrost your ice maker, unplug the power, leave the door open, and optionally blow a standard fan towards the open ice maker.
-This can take between 4-24 hours, depending on the ice buildup.
-This defrosting should free any locked components from being stuck in ice or frost.
+Depending on the ice buildup level, the process can take between 4-24 hours.
+Defrosting should free any locked components from being stuck in ice or frost.

 Why Doesn’t My Ice Maker Ever Get Full?